 Hello!
 I’m Samantha Matt, founder of this website, and below is an excerpt from my new book, Average is the New Awesome: A Manifesto for the Rest of Us that was released on January 7th.
 Fun fact: The name of the intro is what the book was originally titled.
+Be sure to check out the story of how I got a book deal, too.
 Enjoy!

 Introduction: Help Me, I’m Average

 My biggest accomplishment as a kid was showing up to dance class.